munniomer/100-Days-Of-Data-Science-Challenge/log.md

 **Thoughts**: I am familiar with python but am happy to go through it as a beginner once again.

+### Day 2: May 19, 2019

+**Today's Progress**: Continued The Python Basics course on Treehouse.

+**Thoughts**: Finished the first part of the course which is Fundamental programming concepts.

 Follow me on Twitter: [munniomer](https://twitter.com/munniomer)